SuleMareVientu/GameplayFixesV-ScriptHookV/README.md

 - Allows enemies that hit the player's weapon (or hands) to disarm the player, similar to RDR and GTA:IV
 - Sprint inside interiors
     - Works in b1180 & later, but doesn't in b372.
 Don't know in between
-- Allow weapons inside safehouse
+- Allow weapons inside the safehouse
-    -  **Could (and probably will) break some story missions**, but shouldn't otherwise have problems in normal freeroam
+    -  **Could (and probably will) break some story missions**, but shouldn't otherwise have problems in normal free-roam
 - Toggle walking for first person by pressing (and not holding) the sprint button (X on PS / A on XBOX)
 - Disables the replay recording feature completely

 **Player Vehicle:**
 - Disable mid-air car controls and the ability to rotate the player's vehicle while stuck/upside down
-- Disable the automatic explosion after the players vehicle collides with something at high speeds
+- Disable the automatic explosion after the player's vehicle collides with something at high speeds
 - Disable engine fire/smoke
-- Leave engine on when exiting vehicle unless the player keeps the exit vehicle button pressed for 250ms.
+- Leave the engine on when exiting the vehicle unless the player keeps the exit vehicle button pressed for 250ms.
 Similar to GTA:IV
 - Disable the auto-centering of the player vehicle's wheels on exit.
     - While this is universally compatible, **it could cause some issues** with mission vehicles.
 Disable if necessary
 - Block player from entering ragdoll when standing on car roofs
     - The max speed the player can reach before entering ragdoll is customizable inside the INI
-- Disable the forced jump out when entering a water body with a bike (player will still jump out if completely submerged)
+- Disable the forced jump out when entering a water body with a bike (the player will still jump out if completely submerged)

 **Peds:**
 - Block peds from entering the "writhe" state and consequently dying
 - Blocks peds from entering the "hurt" state when shot while standing and consequently dying (or entering writhe)
     - Should be enabled in tandem with "DisableWritheWhenInjured", makes shootouts last much longer
 - Allows enemies that hit the ped's weapon (or hands) to disarm the ped
-- Allow mission peds to be damaged by other entities' and not only the player
+- Allow mission peds to be damaged by other entities and not only the player
 - Make (most) sitting peds behave normally when shot, instead of dying instantly
 - Disable dead peds from jumping out of the vehicle they are in

 ## Credits:
-- The modding community for giving ideas and finding the first methods to circument some of the issues listed here
+- The modding community for giving ideas and finding the first methods to circumvent some of the issues listed here
 - DurtyFree - [GTA V Data Dumps](https://github.com/DurtyFree/gta-v-data-dumps)
 - root-cause - [GTA V Decompiled Scripts](https://github.com/root-cause/v-decompiled-scripts)
 - [Grand Theft Auto V Native Database](https://gta5.nativedb.dotindustries.dev/natives)